Hierarchical Adversarial Bandits for Online Configuration Optimization: Analytical Bounds for 32 Alg.

-\revision{In this section we study \EXP32 analytically. } \revision{To continue, we need additional notations. } Recall that $T$ is the time horizon, $\cP$ is a partition \revision{of the set of arms $K$, $k$ in the number of arms, } and $p$ is the number of clusters.
+\revision{In this section we study \EXP32 analytically. } \revision{To continue, we need additional notations. } Recall that $T$ is the time horizon, $\cP$ is a partition \revision{of the set of arms $K$, $k$ is the number of arms, } and $p$ is the number of clusters.
 Let $T^i$ be the ordered set of times by which the algorithm visits cluster $i$, so $\sum \card{T^i} = T$.
 We denote by $t(i,j) \in T^i$, the time in which the algorithm visited cluster $i$ for the $j$th time.
-We then additionally define $a^* \in P^*$ as the best arm in hindsight, i.e., the arm that maximizes Eq. \eqref{eq:Gmax}, and $P^*$ as the cluster that contains $a^*$.\footnote{If $a^*$ is not unique, we consider $P^*$ to be the largest cluster that contains an $a^*$.} Let $p^* = \card{P^*}$ denote the size of the cluster that holds $a^*$.
+We then additionally define $a^* \in P^*$ as the best arm in hindsight, i.e., the arm that maximizes Eq. \eqref{eq:Gmax}, and $P^*$ as the cluster that contains $a^*$.\footnote{If $a^*$ is not unique, we consider $P^*$ to be the largest cluster that contains an $a^*$.} Let $k^* = \card{P^*}$ denote the size of the cluster that holds $a^*$.
 Let $G_{\mathrm{maxP}}(T)$ be the \revision {expected}~ reward of the best cluster in hindsight:

-and $P^{+}$ be the best cluster in hindsight, the cluster (virtual arm) that should have been played constantly by the first-level, \revision{parent AB algorithm (e.g., EXP3), } assuming it is played internally by its own second-level, \revision{child AB algorithm (e.g. EXP3).}
+and $P^{+}$ be the best cluster in hindsight, the cluster (virtual arm) that should have been played constantly by the first-level, \revision{parent A-MAB algorithm (e.g., EXP3), } assuming it is played internally by its own second-level, \revision{child A-MAB algorithm (e.g. EXP3).}

 Lastly, for each cluster $P^i$, we define its best \revision{expected reward~} in hindsight $G_{\mathrm{maxP}^i}$; what was its \revision{expected reward } if we were playing its best arm in hindsight \revision{(at the times we visited it)}, formally,